Trusted by

 Leaving Our Print on the Lunar Surface

 As part of NASA’s Commercial Lunar Payload Services (CLPS) program, Advanced Navigation is gearing up to deliver a space-grade Laser measurement Unit for Navigation Aid (LUNA) sensor to US-based space company, Intuitive Machines.
-Onboard its Nova-C lander, the sensor will improve the safety and reliability of autonomous landing manoeuvres during the final descent to the lunar surface.
+Onboard its Nova-C lander, the sensor will improve the safety and reliability of autonomous landing maneuvers during the final descent to the lunar surface.

 LUNA – Laser Measurement Unit for Navigational Aid